tsearch-io/indexer/readme.md

 To **run on multiple projects**:

-The Go program (`main.go`) runs the indexer on all the project in a directory.
+The Go program (`main.go`) runs the indexer on all the projects in a directory.

 ```bash
 # build first, no dependencies required